TURN OF THE

 free and lustrous. "

-Kuźma graduated from Oberlin College & Conservatory with degrees in Vocal Performance and Psychology.
-She studied under the tutelage of Marlene Rosen.
-In spring 2019, Ms. Kuźma was awarded The Margot Bos Stambler '84 Professional Development Award provided to “an outstanding Oberlin Conservatory voice major of great promise with support to enhance career opportunities.”
+In the 2019-2020 season, Magdalena Kuźma was one of the youngest of 10 singers selected from a global pool to be mentored by Renée Fleming in the inaugural year of SongStudio - a Carnegie Hall initiative that explores the future of song recital.
+Kuźma graduated from Oberlin College & Conservatory with degrees in Vocal Performance and Psychology with a concentration in social neuroscience where studied under the tutelage of Marlene Rosen.
+There she was awarded The Margot Bos Stambler '84 Professional Development Award provided to “an outstanding Oberlin Conservatory voice major of great promise with support to enhance career opportunities.”
 Cumulating her undergraduate studies, Magdalena performed the lead role of Blanche in Poulenc’s Dialogues des Carmélites, as well as Anna I and Anna II in Kurt Weil’s Die sieben Todsünden.
-Upon graduation, Magdalena Kuźma was selected to sing on the Commencement Recital where she performed works by Rachmaninoff.
+That summer as a fellow at Music Academy of the West, she performed the role of Lila in the West Coast premiere of Jennifer Higdon's award-winning opera, Cold Mountain